 Our In-School Mentoring Program matches children with an adult male or female volunteer.
 The children have been identified by their teacher or other school staff as students who could benefit from some additional attention from a caring role model.
 Big and Little Buddies meet once a week during school hours on school grounds to play games, bake cookies, read, or just hang out.

-Click here to read the story of how Constable Karen Baker volunteers as a Big Buddy through a special Surrey RCMP program.
+Click here to read the story of how Constable Karen Baker volunteers as a Big Buddy through a special partnership with Surrey RCMP.